lilykriopelle/codecademy-quiz-app/instructions.md

 }
 ```

 You might be wondering why, for each slice, we are asking you to create a property with the same name as the slice itself.
 This app is relatively small, but you can imagine that in a more complex application you might want to store multiple groupings of topics, quizzes, or cards in one slice in state.
-For example, if you allowed users to favorite topics, you might store a `favoritedTopics` in your topics slice.
+For example, if you allowed users to favorite topics, you might store a `favoriteTopics` in your topics slice.
 By storing all the topics under a named key (rather than deciding that they should comprise the entire slice) you are creating a flexible state structure that can grow with you as you add functionality to your app.

 ## Project Requirements